 White Dove is paired with Yukon Sky (a purpley-gray) and Horizon Gray (a sage green) for a more muted, pastel palette.

-Truly, White Dove looks amazing with beiges, grays, blacks, blues, greens, reds, and more.
+Truly, White Dove looks amazing with beiges, grays, blacks, blues, greens, pinks, reds, and more.

 One of my personal favorite pairings for White Dove is to put it with greige paint colors.
 Because it has those gray undertones, it is a great white to put with greige paint shades such as Revere Pewter, Edgecomb Gray and Agreeable Gray.